CCA-Public/digital-archives-manual/guides/cadformats.md

 Backup files are essentially renamed .dwg files.
 You can recover data saved in .bak files by renaming the .bak extension to dwg and then opening that file in AutoCAD."

 Source: ["Understanding AutoCAD backup and autosave files," Autodesk, Jan 30, 2015](https://knowledge.autodesk.com/support/autocad/troubleshooting/caas/sfdcarticles/sfdcarticles/Understanding-AutoCAD-backup-and-autosave-files.html)

-#### How to view files on CCA CAD workstations

-All three file types can be opened with AutoCAD 2015 (read/write), DWG TrueView (read-only), and Bentley View (read-only).

-Due to DWG's popularity, it can also be viewed (less efficiently) with general image format software such as QuickView Plus.

-Typically, **DWG TrueView** is the easiest comprehensive tool for viewing standard AutoCAD file formats.

 #### Features of note